wayn-r/lovelace-lcars-card/flattened_codebase.md

       // Should be button template without additional text wrapping from base class const templateStr = result!.strings.join('');
-      expect(templateStr).toContain('lcars-button-group'); // Button group should be present });
+      expect(templateStr).toMatch(/lcars-button-group/); // Button group should be present });
   });
 });